PMelch/MBus/README.md

 # MBus - the Unity message bus

-MBus is a message bus system for Unity that allows you to communicate between different components of your game using messages that are classes or structs.
-You can use MBus to send and subscribe to messages of any type, and easily manage the lifetime of your subscriptions.
-You can either manually subscribe and unsubscribe to messages, or use the scope feature to automatically unsubscribe when a MonoBehaviour is destroyed or disabled.
-MBus is lightweight, fast and easy to use, and it helps you keep your code clean and decoupled.
+## MBus: Seamless Communication for Your Unity Project

+Simplify inter-component communication in your Unity game with MBus, a lightweight and efficient message bus system.
+This powerful tool enables seamless exchange of data between different parts of your game using structured messages, whether they're classes or structs.

+## Effortless Message Handling

+MBus streamlines the process of sending and receiving messages of any type, ensuring seamless integration into your game's architecture.
+Customize your message handling by leveraging the flexible subscription mechanism, allowing you to manage subscriptions manually or leverage the scope feature for automatic unsubscription when a component is destroyed or disabled.

+## Clean and Decoupled Code

+MBus promotes clean and decoupled code, enhancing modularity and maintainability in your Unity projects.
+With MBus, you can focus on the core gameplay logic while the message bus handles the intricate communication between components.

+## Key Features:

+- Send and subscribe to messages of any type
+- Manage subscriptions manually or with the scope feature
+- Lightweight and efficient design with minimal overhead
+- Simplifies communication between different Unity components
+- Promotes clean and decoupled code structure
+- Embrace Seamless Communication with MBus

+Integrate MBus into your Unity game and experience the power of streamlined communication between components.
+MBus's lightweight and efficient design ensures a smooth and performant experience, enhancing your development workflow and game's overall structure.

-### Examples
+## Examples

 #### Subscribe to messages of a specific type
 ~~~